northpr/HousingPrediction_Kaggle/README.md

 # Data Science Housing Prediction Project
-- Create a tool that estimate the house cost decide by many variable such as area, number of floors, location, and many other variables by using feature engineering
+- Create a tool that estimates the house cost decided by many variables such as area, number of floors, location, and many other variables by using feature engineering
-- Create more variable from the previous to have more meaningful data to analyze furthermore.
+- Create more variables from the previous to have more meaningful data to analyze further.
-- Create basic model for use and test to use in further
+- Create a basic model for use and test to use in further

 ## Code and Resources Used
 **Python Version**: 3
 **Packages**: numpy, pandas, seaborn, matplotlib, sklearn, xgboost and more

 ## Basic Virtualization
-To understand the model that we want to predict better, I've done basic analyze for better understanding, clean and otherwise.
+To understand the model we want to predict better, I have done fundamental analysis to understand better, clean and otherwise.
 I will give some example

-To remove outliers and to understand SalePrice
+To remove outliers and to understand SalePrice.
 ![SalePrice](https://github.com/northpr/HousingPrediction_Kaggle/blob/main/images/Screen%20Shot%202564-10-28%20at%2000.00.13.png?raw=true)
 ```Python
 sns.scatterplot(x='GrLivArea',y='SalePrice',data=df_train)
 ```

-To have better understanding between correlation of factors
+To have a better understanding of the correlation of factors.
 ![Correlation](https://github.com/northpr/HousingPrediction_Kaggle/blob/main/images/Screen%20Shot%202564-10-28%20at%2000.00.32.png?raw=true)
 ```Python
 plt.subplots(figsize=(12,9))